K-PaaS/application-platform-guide-eng/install/service/gateway.md

 ## <div id="3"/>3.
 Management and request for Application Gateway Service

-If you register and disclose the service through the PaaS-TA operator portal, you can apply for and use the service through the PaaS-TA user portal.
+If you register and disclose the service through the K-PaaS AP operator portal, you can apply for and use the service through the K-PaaS AP user portal.

 ### <div id="3.1"/> 3.1.
 Service Broker Registration

-Once the service is installed, an application gateway service broker must be registered to use the service on the PaaS-TA portal.
+Once the service is installed, an application gateway service broker must be registered to use the service on the K-PaaS portal.
 When registering a service broker, you must be logged in as a user with authority to register a service broker on an open cloud platform.

 - Check the list of service brokers